yitzikc/mixed-reality-extension-util/README.md

 // Get a string argument, with the default '' const name  = getParameterLastValue(params, 'name');

+// Get all the instances of a parameter as an array const users = getParameterAllValues(params, 'user'))

 // Get a boolean parameter, defaulting to true const modsOnly = getBooleanOption(params, 'mo', true);